On the IR Divergences in de Sitter Space: loops, resummation and the semi-classical wavefunction: Summary and Outlook

 \section{Summary and Outlook}

 Understanding the structure of the IR divergences in de Sitter not only has conceptual interests in theoretical considerations but also can lead to new phenomenological consequences of cosmic inflation.
-Previously, the problem was investigated through two approaches: the conventional cosmological perturbation theory, which demonstrate the IR-singular behaviour of tree-level and loop-level correlators, and the stochastic formalism that describes an equilibrium state in the non-perturbative regime.
-A link was expected between these two approaches, and it has been argued for long that the stochastic formalism is a resummation of IR divergences from higher order loops, though it remained unclear how this resummation was achieved.
+In many previous works, the problem was investigated through two approaches: the conventional cosmological perturbation theory, which demonstrate the IR-singular behaviour of tree-level and loop-level correlators, and the stochastic formalism that describes an equilibrium state in the non-perturbative regime. {Recently, the connection between the two is being established, and in particular it has been shown that the stochastic formalism is a resummation of IR divergences from higher order loops \cite{Gorbenko:2019rza,Baumgart:2019clc}, though it remained less clear which part of the field-theoretical computation is being resummed. }